acadTags/Tag-Relation-Learning/README.md

 * ```Data representation``` folder: the MALLET command-line code to process social tags
 * ```Feature Generation, Hierarcy Generation, Relation-level evaluation``` folder: the Matlab code for the corresponding modules in the system
 * ```Semantic Grounding, Instance Labelling, Ontology-level evaluation``` folder: the JAVA code for the corresponding modules in the system and the evaulation results
-* ```Enrichment-level evaluation``` folder: the cover letter, evaluation sheet and evaluation results for the manual assessment of enriched relations
+* ```Knowledge Base Enrichment based evaluation``` folder: the cover letter, evaluation sheet and evaluation results for the manual assessment of enriched relations
 * ```Hierarchy Visualisation``` folder: the Matlab code to visualise some learned hierarchy in several selected sub-domains

 # Quick start